-Swan Creek Preserve (451 acres, City of Toledo)

-Swan Creek Preserve features the largest tract of contiguous forest within the City of Toledo.
+Swan Creek Preserve and Brookwood Area (575 acres, City of Toledo) Swan Creek Preserve (451 acres) features the largest tract of contiguous forest within the City of Toledo.
 The park was established in the 1960s to mitigate habitat loss resulting from the expansion of the interstate highway system within the Toledo area.
 The preserve is largely surrounded by a mixture of commercial and residential development along Airport Highway and Glendale Avenue, although the preserve is also connected to a series of other natural areas along the Swan Creek floodplain.
 Swan Creek Preserve supports populations of seven animal species designated as "of concern" by the Ohio Division of Wildlife.
 Additionally, the preserve harbors populations of a variety of spring ephemeral wildflower species including large white trillium (Trillium grandiflorum) and sessile trillium (Trillium sessile).
 However many of these populations have been in decline since the 1990s based on observations from Metroparks naturalists and volunteer plant monitors.
+The Brookwood area (124 acres), located 0.9 miles west and upstream of Swan Creek Preserve consists of two separate properties donated to Metroparks between 1995 and 2004.
+These parklands feature high quality floodplain forests, wet meadows, Swan Creek river oxbows, and a great blue heron rookery.